zkWildfire/OpenSslMcve/README.md

 ## Setup
 This bug only occurs on Windows.
-To run the MCVE, you will need to have Visual Studio installed and locatable by vswhere.exe, or you will need to have the Visual Studio build tools installed and run commands in a terminal in which the `vsdevcmd.bat` script has been run.
+To run the MCVE, you will need to have Visual Studio installed and locatable by vswhere.exe, or you will need to have the Visual Studio build tools installed.
 To handle first time setup, run the `init.ps1` script (which may require you to configure your powershell execution policy).
-Once the script has completed, run `build.bat` to build the project.
+Once the script has completed, run `build.bat` in a Visual Studio Developer Command Prompt to build the project.

 This bug requires the following conditions to be met in order to reproduce the
 bug: